Python - Arguments in Functions

 1. Positional Arguments

-These are the most basic type of arguments.
-Values are assigned to parameters based on their position in the function call.
+Positional arguments are the most common type of arguments in Python functions.
+Values passed to the function are assigned to parameters based on their order.

 2. Keyword Arguments